 Through the CEC/ETC program, CEC keeps you informed on regulatory items that affect you.
-Whether you’re new in your career and looking to grow your knowledge quickly, or you’re an experienced professional committed to staying up to date on issues affecting your work, these one-day, sales-free training courses are for you.
+Whether you’re new in your career and looking to grow your knowledge quickly, or you’re an experienced professional committed to staying up to date on issues affecting your work, these half-day, sales-free training courses are for you.
 You’ll leave your course with timely know-how and takeaways to tackle these important regulations and requirements—you’ll also earn Continuing Education Units.

 Air Permitting Basics

 You’ll learn basic federal and state air permitting requirements for major and minor construction permits and major and minor operating permits.
 We explain how the Clean Air Act is structured and walk through the federal requirements that are implemented through most state programs.
 We discuss what triggers the need for air permits and how to obtain authorizations to build, modify, and operate sources and in attainment and nonattainment areas.

 You’ll learn the basics of water regulations, including National Pollutant Discharge Elimination System (NPDES) plans; Stormwater Pollution Prevention Plans (SWPPP); and Spill Prevention, Control, and Countermeasure (SPCC) plans.
 We cover regulations at the federal level and the state level.